-The Yukon Occupational Health and Safety Regulations (OHS Regulations) are rules to help everyone in the workplace—employers, supervisors and workers—improve workplace safety cultures.
+The Yukon Workplace Health and Safety Regulations (WHS Regulations) are rules to help everyone in the workplace—employers, supervisors and workers—improve workplace safety cultures.
 In workplaces, employers are responsible for protecting both the physical and psychological health and safety of their workers.
 Workers are responsible for following the safe work practices developed by employers.

 All current requirements for compliance under existing Regulations remain in effect.
 Employers, supervisors and workers are responsible for the health and safety of workplaces, this includes preventing workplace violence and harassment.

 Violence and harassment are not welcome in the workplace, but they exist as serious problems in many Yukon workplaces.

 Workplace violence is generally understood as the threatened, attempted or actual application of physical force toward a worker that is likely to cause harm or lead a worker to believe that they are likely to be harmed.

 Workplace harassment is generally understood as any objectionable comments or behaviours that we know, or should know, are likely unwelcome.
 This includes any inappropriate comments or objectionable behaviour relating to a worker’s sex, sexual orientation, gender identity or gender expression, age, disability, religious beliefs or ethnic background.
 Examples include sexual advances, bullying, insults, threats, inappropriate jokes or images, gossip, vandalism and isolation.

 Risks of violence and harassment are higher in some sectors.
 In Canada, the sectors where workers experience the highest rates are health care, education, government, emergency services and the service sector (particularly tourism and hospitality, restaurant and food services, and retail).